alyserecord/agricultural_yield/README.md

 For example here is the yield rate of change for Avocados globally from 2000 to 2010:
 ![Avocado Yield List](/images/avocadoyieldlist.png)

-By analyzing the crop yield data, I identified crops where the yeild rate change was greater than a given threshold for the greatest number of years.
-Olive, Pistachios, Quinoa, Hempseed, and Cloves were all identifed as crops that had a 5% or greater yeild increase rate for 20 or more years between 1961 and 2017.
+By analyzing the crop yield data, I identified crops where the yeild rate change was greater than a given threshold for the greatest number of years. **Olives, Pistachios, Quinoa, Hempseed, and Cloves** were all identifed as crops that had a 5% or greater yeild increase rate for 20 or more years between 1961 and 2017.
 Of those crops, I noticed that even though they had a large number of years that the Yeild rate change was significant, it was largely due to the irradic year over year yield.

-For example, even though Olives yeild did increase by more than 5% for more than 20 years, it was spread across many years when the yield had dropped in previous years.
+For example, even though Olives yeild did increase by more than 5% for more than 20 years, it was spread across many years when the yield had dropped significanly in the previous year.

 ![Olives](/images/olivesyield.png)